cczu-CJL/CCFNet/README.md

-# PFNet
+# CCFNet
-This repo holds the code of PFNet: A Parallel Fusion Network of CNN and Transformer for Medical Image Segmentation
+This repo holds the code of CCFNet: Collaborative Cross-Fusion Network for Medical Image Segmentation

 ## Environment
 - Please prepare an environment with python=3.7, and then use the command "pip install -r requirements.txt" for the dependencies.